Echinopsis chamaecereus H. Friedrich & Glaetzle

 Chamaecereus sylvestrii, Chamaecereus silvestrii, Lobivia silvestri, Cereus silvestrii

-Echinopsis chamaecereus is a branched cactus with many crowded finger-like stems, up to 6 inches (10 cm) tall.
-Pale green stems, up to 6 inches (15 cm) long and up to 0.5 inches (1.2 cm) in diameter.
-It has 8 to 10 ribs and 10 to 15 soft, white bristles.
-Orange-red blooms about 2 inches (5 cm) in diameter.
+Echinopsis chamaecereus is a branched cactus with many crowded pale green finger-like stems.
+It grows up to 6 inches (10 cm) tall.
+Stems are up to 6 inches (15 cm) long and up to 0.5 inches (1.2 cm) in diameter.
+They have 8 to 10 ribs and 10 to 15 soft white bristles per areole.

 How to Grow and Care

-Native to Argentina (Tucumán).
+This species is native to Argentina (Tucumán).